• Improve this Doc

 Default value

-Filter timeout default value is set to 60 seconds.
+The default filter timeout is 60 seconds.

 baseline-coefficient